dkesada/dbnR/README.md

 ### Prerequisites

 This package requires R ≥ 3.6.1 to work properly.
-It's possible to make it work for older versions of R and of each of the packages by fiddling with the [NAMESPACE](NAMESPACE) file, although this is not recommended.
+It's possible to make it work for older versions of R and of each of the packages by fiddling with the [DESCRIPTION](DESCRIPTION) file, although this is not recommended.

 The __bnlearn__ and __data.table__ packages are required for this package to work.
 They will be installed automatically when installing this this package.
 They can also be installed manually via CRAN with the command